Domaine Queylus

 Domaine Queylus is located atop the Niagara Escarpment in Ontario’s renowned winemaking region, the Niagara Peninsula.

 We began our winemaking story in 2010 with our first vintage and opened our winery retail store and tasting room in 2014.
-Selecting only varieties which we have identified as perfectly adaptable to our vineyard’s complex soils and microclimate, we craft premium cool-climate wines from Pinot Noir, Chardonnay, Cabernet Franc, and Merlot.
+Selecting only varieties which we have identified as perfectly adaptable to our vineyard’s complex soils and microclimate, we craft premium cool-climate wines from Chardonnay, Pinot Noir, Cabernet Franc, and Merlot.

 Representative Biography